Aviv-public/Aviv-Web-Technical-Test/README.md

 We want to collect the entirety of real estate properties in Paris.
 These properties will be retrieved from the real estate properties API (`listingapi`), that you will need to browse entirely.

-**You must not change the `listingapi`, it only serves at exposing data.**
+**You must not change the `listingapi`, it is only used to expose data.**

 You can access this API, after starting the project :
 - from your local environment, at: http://localhost:8181/listings/32682
 - from the container of your `pricemap` application at: http://listingapi:5000/listings/32682

 To get started, a first implementation already exists in the `app.py` file.
-This code adds a `/update_data` endpoint to the `pricemap` app, which starts data retrieval.
+This code adds a `/update_data` endpoint to the `pricemap` app, which starts the data retrieval process.
+If you feels it is necessary to change the way the data retrevial process is started, don't hesitate to change it.

 **This code does work, but requires improvements.**